Sustainable and responsible investing

 Engagement

-The objective for proactive engagement is to simultaneously encourage multiple companies (often within a given sector) to make further improvements.
+The objective of proactive engagement is to simultaneously encourage multiple companies – often sector-wide – to make further improvements.
 Reactive engagement focuses on influencing one company.
-For companies that do not respond satisfactorily within the prior set period, SPF has established an escalation policy which may lead to divestment in the company concerned.
-SPF has outsourced engagement to Columbia Threadneedle Investments (CTI).
-CTI acts as an engagement party on behalf of a number of institutional investors.
-Our engagement program focuses on real estate and other shares and holdings in the company bond portfolios investment grades and high yields.
+For companies that do not respond satisfactorily within predetermined period, SPF has established an escalation policy which may lead to divestment in the company concerned.

 Voting Policy and Corporate Governance